afcarl/6.857-lecture-notes/l18-zero-knowledge.md

 If we use commitments for each letter, then we can hide the solution.

 A challenge can be "open a commitment to a row/column/block".
-Note that know the verifier will learn some mappings.
+Note that now the verifier will learn some mappings.
 So now the verifier will want to ask again, which means you'd better remap so that he does not start learning the actual numbers.